 Basic earnings per share is computed by dividing net income by the weighted average number of common shares outstanding for the reporting periods.
 Diluted earnings per share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock.
-For the calculation of diluted earnings per share, the basic weighted average number of shares is increased by the dilutive effect of stock options and restricted share awards outstanding at December 23, 2015 and 235,000 stock options and restricted share awards outstanding at December 24, 2014 that were not included in the dilutive earnings per share calculation because the effect would have been anti-dilutive.
+For the calculation of diluted earnings per share, the basic weighted average number of shares is increased by the dilutive effect of stock options and restricted share awards determined using the treasury stock method.
+Stock options and restricted share awards with an anti-dilutive effect are not included in the diluted earnings per share calculation.